dewebdes/partizan/README.md

 - **Source Maps Discovery**: Discovers and logs source maps for further analysis.
 - **WAF ASCII Filtering Detection**: Identifies filtered ASCII characters by fuzzing query parameters in web requests and checking different encoding methods if a character is filtered.
 - **WAF Rule Detection**: Uses URL shortening to identify points where WAF rules/regex might block requests.
+- **DOM XSS Detection**: Identifies DOM-based XSS vulnerabilities by testing URL parameters for reflection in the page content.
 - **Comprehensive Logging**: Provides detailed logs of requests and responses.
 - **Customizable Scans**: Easily configure and customize scans according to your needs.
 - **Interested URLs List**: Generates a list of URLs of interest for detailed security checks.